SlavicMan/DiscordHeck/README.md

 After MelonLoader has finished installing, it will open a popup that

 ![Installer Screenshot](https://github.com/SlavicMan/DiscordHeck/blob/default/installer.png?raw=true)
 Click 'OK', this will close the installer.
 Then you will want to goto the SpiderHeck install location you will see a "Mods" folder, drag the DiscordHeck.dll and other required files into the Mods folder.
+Drag the discord-rpc.dll into the main folder where the .exe executable is (SPIDERHECK_version.exe)
 When launching the game and command prompt window should open

 ![Command Prompt](https://github.com/SlavicMan/DiscordHeck/blob/default/installer1.png?raw=true)